biodash/biodash.github.io/content/codeclub/S03E09_apply/index.md

 <div>

 You might have noticed that one of the columns is *year*.
-We don't really need to get the median for that, so use [`lapply()`](https://rdrr.io/r/base/lapply.html) to calculate the medians again, but this time only do it for the first 4 columns.
-Also, have it return useful names for the list items with the USE.NAMES argument.
+We don't really need to get the median for that, so use [`lapply()`](https://rdrr.io/r/base/lapply.html) to calculate the medians again, but this time only do it for the first 4 columns..

 <details>
 <summary>
 Hints (click here)
 </summary>

 <br> Index the list in the [`lapply()`](https://rdrr.io/r/base/lapply.html) function with square brackets to apply the function to just the first 4 entries.
-Set USE.NAMES to TRUE.

 <br>